JornWildt/Mason/Documentation/Mason-draft-2.md

 See [CURIE Syntax 1.0](http://www.w3.org/TR/2009/CR-curie-20090116/) for further information.

+# Expected client processing rules

+When a client requests a Mason document it may be looking for some specific data, trying to discover a specific link or invoking some kind of action on the server.
+To perform any of these operations the client should process the Mason document in a standardized way as described here:

+  1. Register all namespace declarations.
+These are key/value pairs that map namespace names into URI prefixes.

+  2. Iterate recursively through all `@navigation` elements and expand navigational element names (curies) using the namespace declarations.

+  3. Read whatever JSON data the client is looking for.

+  4. If the client tries to invoke any navigational element it SHOULD be prepared to handle any kind of navigational element - it SHOULD NOT assume a fixed type of navigational element.
+This allows the server to use the type of navigational element that fits best at any given time - without breaking clients.

+## Processing of navigational elements

+A client trying to invoke a navigational element should follow the instructions described below.

+  1. Prepare a JSON object with the data expected to be necessary to invoke the navigational element.
+If there is no data available then use an empty JSON object (this could for instance be the case when the client expects to follow a link).
+This is the *argument object*.

+  2. If the navigational element is a link then simply follow it.

+  3. If the navigational element is a URL template then expand the template using the argument object as a dictionary containing variables for the expansion.

+  4. If the navigational element is a void action then ignore the argument object and invoke the action.

+  5. If the navigational element is a JSON or JSON+Files action then use the argument object as input values to the action and invoke it.

+  6. If the navigational element is a generic action then the behavior is undefined and must depend on some prior agreement with the server.

 # Minimized responses

 Some of the Mason elements are only needed for client developers exploring the API - for instance the @meta element and "title" property of links.
 These elements can be removed by the server at runtime to reduce the size of the payload and thus save some bandwith.